 What is Leather?

-Many things in the ancient and medieval worlds were made out of leather.
+People made many things in the ancient and medieval worlds out of leather.
 People made belts and shoes out of leather as we do today.
 They also made leather jackets and protective aprons and hats and sometimes pants out of leather.
 They used leather straps to carry boxes and bags.
 But people also used leather for lots of things that we don't use it for today.
-This was mainly because they didn't have plastic, and metal was very expensive, and glass and pottery were too breakable.
+They didn't have plastic, and metal was very expensive, and glass and pottery were too breakable.
 People used leather bags to carry water and wine.
 They used leather strings to tie up their hair.
 Sometimes people used sheets of leather to cover doors or windows, or even as paper to write on.

 Before people began to spin wool and flax into cloth, they made more of their clothes out of leather and furs.
-Once they began to have wool and linen cloth, they didn't need leather as much for clothes, but it was still used for many many things.
+Once they began to have wool and linen cloth, they didn't need leather as much for clothes, but they still used leather for many many things.

 From Cow to Shoe, by Ali Mitgutsch (1981).
 For kids, translated from German.